-The health care provider will usually numb the penis with local anesthesia before the procedure starts.
+The health care provider will most often numb the penis with local anesthesia before the procedure starts.
 The numbing medicine may be injected at the base of the penis, in the shaft, or applied as a cream.

-There are a variety of ways to perform a circumcision.
+There are several ways to perform a circumcision.
 Most commonly, the foreskin is pushed from the head of the penis and clamped with a metal or plastic ring-like device.